 Why Do Dogs Bark at Foxes?

 I’m sure you’re ready to not worry about coming across a fox when you’re with your dog, so I’ll let you get started now.
-Best of luck with all of this, and thank you for reading our article “Dog Barking at Foxes?
-Here’s How to Stop It!.”
+Best of luck with all of this, and thank you for reading our article “Dog Barking at Foxes at Night (Or Other Times)?
+How to Stop!”